ms/buildtogether.tech/fairness/index.md

 Neither of these scenarios is about programming, but I hope you understand by now that the success or failure of your project depends on a lot more than just the code you write.
-Learning how to handle situations like these may also help you become more compassionate: if you've never had to worry about them before, the odds are that (in <span i="Scalzi, John">John Scalzi</span>'s memorable analogy) you've been playing on the lowest difficulty setting there is your whole life, and as a result don't realize how much harder things are for others whose default setting isn't "<span i="easy mode (as a metaphor for privilege)">easy mode</span>" <cite>Scalzi2012</cite>.
+Learning how to handle situations like these may also help you become more compassionate: if you've never had to worry about them, the odds are that (in <span i="Scalzi, John">John Scalzi</span>'s memorable analogy) you've been playing at the lowest difficulty level there is your whole life, and as a result don't realize how much harder things are for others whose default setting isn't "<span i="easy mode (as a metaphor for privilege)">easy mode</span>" <cite>Scalzi2012</cite>.

 <div class="callout" markdown="1">